Kenny Yi

 All4Cure

-- Extract oncology biomarkers and treatment history from electronic health records (EHR) using Microsoft Excel
+• Extracted oncology biomarkers and patient histories from electronic health records

 Oncology Intern